tlgs/til/content/2024-04-15-multi-mode-docker-images.md

 +++
-title = "How to write multi-mode Docker images" description = "How to write basic multi-mode Docker images for maintainability and robustness practices" tags = ["docker", "bash"]
+title = "How to write multi-mode Docker images" description = "How to write basic multi-mode Docker images for maintainability and robustness" tags = ["docker", "bash"]
 +++

 If you want to create a single Docker image that can do different things, one useful pattern is the "multi-mode" image.
-This practice removes the need two create two different images that will essentially have the same build steps and only differ in the running command.
+This practice removes the need to create two different images with the same build steps that only differ in the running command.

 The concept boils down to **identifying the different run modes and mapping them to verbs**.